Brunette Bombshell Lyna Perez Wears Bejeweled Pasties In Celebration Of Her 27th Birthday

 On Monday, Lyna Perez celebrated her 27th birthday by sharing a series of sizzling snaps with her 4.2 million Instagram followers.

 The Instagram photos show the stunner standing against a white background.
-The model, seemingly inspired by burlesque dancers, sported bejeweled pasties and a pair of neon pink Victoria Secret underwear with rhinestone detailing.
+The model, seemingly inspired by burlesque dancers, sported bejeweled pasties and a pair of neon pink Victoria’s Secret underwear with rhinestone detailing.
 Lyna flaunted her fabulous figure in the risque ensemble that left little to the imagination.
 Her incredible curves and washboard abs were put on full display.
 Fans were also able to catch a glimpse of Lyna’s scorpion tattoo, in honor of her astrological sign, just below her hip bone.
 Lyna accessorized the sexy look with a sparkling choker necklace.

-The Instagram influencer styled her long, highlighted hair in loose waves, making her look all that more glamorous.
+The Instagram influencer styled her long, highlighted hair in loose waves, making her look all the more glamorous.
 She enhanced her gorgeous features by wearing a full face of makeup, that included subtle contour, winged eyeliner, and nude lip gloss.
 Lyna’s nails were also perfectly manicured and painted a soft pink.

 Throughout the photo shoot, Lyna changed up her poses and expressions.
 In the first image, the beauty arched her back, as she gazed into the camera, smiling sweetly.
 For the following photo, she leaned forward and stuck out her tongue.
-The final photo shows the 27-year-old seductively biting the tip of her thumb.
+The final snap shows the 27-year-old seductively biting the tip of her thumb.

 In the caption, Lyna left a somewhat self-deprecating message to show her appreciation for her massive fanbase.